angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 it cannot afford to run either cycling effects like Street Wraith, nor can it run Arcum's Astrolabe.
-With {{Experimental Frenzy}} out you cannot easily cast either card from the top of your deck thus increasing the liklihood of "whiffing" whilst with a Frenzy out.
+With {{Experimental Frenzy}} out you cannot easily cast either card from the top of your deck thus increasing the liklihood of *whiffing* whilst with a Frenzy out.
 This shouldn't matter however as a Frenzy can itself generate such a high potential card advantage that having less cantrips is considered fine.